Can I pay for electric car charging with a credit or debit card?

 The good news, then, is that electric car charging points do take cards.
 You can simply turn up and pay, without having to register for an access card or tag first.

-Secondly, certain charge point operators run a two-tier system with the newer points, billing those who haven’t pre-registered more if they pay with a credit or debit card.
+All good, then?
+Well, yes and no, because certain charge point operators run a two-tier system, billing those who haven’t pre-registered more if they simply turn up and pay with a credit or debit card.

 A card-free future for electric cars